 I was raised in Pingaring.
-My Dad and Mum are contractors in town who cart grain, spread fertiliser and spray for the farmers.
+My Dad and Mum are contractors for local farmers.

 The majority of my childhood weekends were spent on my Uncle and Aunty’s farm ‘Gumlea’.

 We attended the Pingaring Primary School which closed its doors a few years later because of small numbers.
 I went off to Narrogin High School where I boarded at the Narrogin Residential College.
 I left school after year eleven, itching to start work and begin my life.